Promote an Agile culture within your team

 Add teams and filtered backlog views: You add teams to support team autonomy and provide them with the tools they can configure and manage that supports how they want to work.
 These tools include product backlogs, Kanban boards, sprint backlogs and taskboards, and many others.

-In addition, you can configure teams to support a hierarchy of backlogs and portfolio backlogs so that portfolio managers can review priority and progress across several teams.
+Also, you can configure teams to support a hierarchy of backlogs and portfolio backlogs so that portfolio managers can review priority and progress across several teams.

 Set up sprints and releases: You can structure your iterations to support a flat set of sprints, or a set of sprints embedded within scheduled releases.
 Each team activates the set of sprints and releases that they need to participate in.